MMVSlab/Bio3D_R_scripts/README.md

 3) The trajectory of the first three principal components (pdb files)
 4) The eigenvalues of each eigenvector in Angstrom^2 (output_eigenvalues.csv)
 5) The TRACE value in Angstrom^2 (printed on screen, 'cause it's just the sum of eigenvalues)

+SCRIPT: RMSIP.R

+Briefly it calculates the overlap between the conformational space described by the first 10 eigenvectors.
+It is commoly used to measure the similarity between conformational spaces explored by the first ten principal components of two different parts of a trajectory (es.
+PROTEINS: Structure, Function, and Genetics 36:419–424 (1999)).
+RMSIP is also used to compare the conformational space of two different simulations of the same protein in different conditions (doi:10.1371/journal.pone.0121114) (but is not (yet) the case of this script).

+All you have to do is provide a pdb, a dcd.
+Once you have given the number of the starting, intermediate and last frames, the script divides the whole trajectory into two parts part 1: starting frame -> intermediate frame part 2: intermediate frame -> last frame and compare the best 10 principal components of these two parts.
+The output is the Root Mean Square Inner Product, which goes from 0 to 1 and the more is near to 1 the more the two parts are identical.